tezosprime/tezosprime/README.md

 extend the type theory in the current code to encode such a Turing complete language along with its operational semantics.
-Instead of executing a contract, certain transactions will be justified by giving a proof that a contract would have certain result if it were to be executed.
-One advantage of this is that the proof could take advantage of lemmas corresponding to optimizations that have been formally proven correct.
+Instead of executing a contract, certain transactions will be justified by giving a proof that a contract would have a certain result if it were to be executed.
+One advantage of this approach is that the proof could take advantage of lemmas corresponding to optimizations that have been formally proven correct.

 * meta-consensus (on chain governance)

-As described in the Tezos white paper, meta-consensus can be acheived by commiting to the a hash of the code for the new protocol in block headers and having bakers essentially vote on whether to promote the code to the level of the testnet and eventually mainnet.
+As described in the Tezos white paper, meta-consensus can be acheived by committing to the a hash of the code for the new protocol in block headers and having bakers essentially vote on whether to promote the code to the level of the testnet and eventually mainnet.